nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 another x2 improvement, we'll take it.

-our first x2 improvement we got by avoiding allocations, and here we get another one by dropping unused data upstream.
+our first significant improvement we got by avoiding allocations, and here we get another one by dropping unused data upstream.

 let's take another look at our improvements.